visgl/luma.gl/docs/api-guide/device.md

 # About Devices

 The [`Device`](../api-reference/api/device) class provides luma.gl applications with access to the GPU.
-An luma.gl application first creates a `Device` instance which in turn provides the application with facilities for creating GPU resources (such as `Buffer` and `Texture` objects), querying GPU capabilities, compiling and linking shaders into pipelines, setting parameters, and of course performing draw and compute calls.
+A luma.gl application first creates a `Device` instance which in turn provides the application with facilities for creating GPU resources (such as `Buffer` and `Texture` objects), querying GPU capabilities, compiling and linking shaders into pipelines, setting parameters, and of course performing draw and compute calls.